89.1201 - State Policy (Updated February 10, 2025)

 (2) in Grades 2-12, the listening, speaking, reading, and writing components of the state-approved English language proficiency test for identification.

-(d) School districts that provide a bilingual education program at the elementary grades shall administer a language proficiency test in the primary language of the student who is eligible to be served in the bilingual education program.
-If the primary language of the student is Spanish, the school district shall administer the Spanish version of the state-approved language proficiency test for identification.
-If a state-approved language proficiency test for identification is not available in the primary language of the student, the school district shall determine the student's level of proficiency using informal oral language assessment measures.
+(d) School districts that provide a bilingual program at the elementary grades shall administer a language proficiency test in the home language of the student who is eligible to be served in the bilingual program.
+If the home language of the student is Spanish, the school district shall administer the Spanish version of the state-approved language proficiency test for identification.
+If a state-approved language proficiency test for identification is not available in the home language of the student, the school district shall determine the student's level of proficiency using informal oral language assessment measures.

 (e) All language proficiency testing shall be administered by professionals or paraprofessionals who are proficient in the language of the test and trained in the language proficiency testing requirements of the test publisher.

-(f) For placement into a bilingual education or ESL program, a student shall be identified as emergent bilingual using the following criteria.
+(f) For placement into a bilingual or ESL program, a student shall be identified as an EB student using the following criteria.

 (1) In prekindergarten through Grade 1, the student's score(s) from the listening and/or speaking components on the state-approved English language proficiency test for identification is/are below the level designated for indicating English proficiency.